Join our Lenten Campaign 2024.

-Rafael Guizar y Valencia was born in Cotija de la Paz, Mexico, in 1878.
+Rafael Guizar y Valencia, celebrated October 24, was born in Cotija de la Paz, Mexico, in 1878.
 He was one of 11 children and his mom and dad, both devout Catholics, did their best to teach their children the faith.

-Rafael was only 9 when his mom died.
+Rafael was only nine when his mom died.
 Yet the faith she and her husband had instilled in Rafael and the other children continued to flourish.

 Both Rafael and his brother, Antonio, aspired to the priesthood.
 Rafael, who was about 16 months older than Antonio, began his journey to Holy Orders first.
 He spent his grade school years in a religious school and also spent time with Jesuit priests.
 At the age of 13 he entered a minor seminary in Cotija and when he was 18 began his studies in the major seminary in Zamora.
 In June of 1901, at age 23, he was ordained to the priesthood.
 Antonio would follow his big brother and be ordained in 1903.